why i plant spinach late, and other tasty tidbits

 FARTHER NORTH OF ME, THE MAINE ORGANIC Farmers and Gardeners Association recommends spinach sowings every two weeks from mid-April through September 1—a much more defiant approach in those hottest months that requires careful selection of seed variety and also that you provide shade to buffer the summer’s hottest days.

-If the soil is over 85, forget germination, unless you try this: prepare and thoroughly water the area to be planted, then cover it with shade cloth for at least a few days, or better yet a week.
+If the soil is over 85 degrees F, forget germination, unless you try this: prepare and thoroughly water the area to be planted, then cover it with shade cloth for at least a few days, or better yet a week.
 One long-ago gardening friend used to keep boards left over from some home project on hand to cover and cool the rows before sowing and until germination.

 I keep some support hoops, clothespins and a length of agricultural fabric at the ready, next to one raised bed, for when too much heat—or too little—is troubling some crop or another.
 By choosing the most bolt-resistant kinds and doing this extra prep plus the shading, you can turn spinach into a season-long affair.